Everything We Know About 'Altered Carbon' Season 2

 That's the only confirmed casting information thus far, but it seems reasonable to expect that we'll see more of Laurens Bancroft, the wealthy, mysterious character central to Altered Carbon's mythology.
 Bancroft was played by James Purefoy in Season 1, but it's unclear if he'll be back as the character.
 It's also possible that Will Yun Lee, who plays Kovacs' original body, will return in flashbacks.
 The same goes for Reileen (Dichen Lachman), who showrunner Laeta Kalogridis told EW could potentially return later down the line, but only in flashbacks.
 "We could see Reileen at another point in her life," Kalogridis said.
 "But that version of Reileen who faced off against her brother at the Head in the Clouds is gone."

-What would Altered Carbon Season 2 look like?
+What will Season 2 look like?